fperez/fperez.org-src/research/attic.rst

 predicts that the vibrations can become unstable when resonantly coupled to electrostatic whistlers — also in agreement with simulations.

+.. admonition:: Paper

    M.V.
 Goldman, D.L.
-Newman and F. Pérez. `Dynamics and Instability of Electron Phase-Space Tubes </papers/etubes01_go-new-pe_prl.pdf>`_, Phys.
+Newman and F. Pérez. `Dynamics and Instability of Electron Phase-Space Tubes <../papers/etubes01_go-new-pe_prl.pdf>`_, Phys.
 Rev. Lett.
 86, 1239-1242 (2001).

 Semi-classical chaos